 Aibreann looked and acted like a Disney princess with faults.
 The last time I saw her was after an argument.
 I remember a frown and romantic curls under a knit hat.

-Yet, she welcomed myself and my fellow assholes – Depressed Johnny, Aidan, and Chicago recluse author Clive Javanski.
-Her sister also joined us for the short trip.
+Yet, she welcomed myself and my fellow assholes – Depressed Johnny, Aidan, and Chicago reclusive author Clive Javanski.
+Her sister also joined us for the trip.